 I found out who did it (word travels) and was surprised because the kid knew us.
 The story that night goes like this:

-Two kids in black masks run up to my father as he’s closing the station but my father sees them and runs to his truck and is pulling away.
+Three kids in black masks run up to my father as he’s closing the station but my father sees them and runs to his truck and is pulling away.
 They, realizing a lost opportunity, opened fire on the truck.
 My father’s truck sputters to a halt a few yards from where he pulled off.

 My surprise was not in the fact that they tried to rob him (for whatever reason I get it…don’t ask).
 My problem was why, when they saw that their plan didn’t work out, would they open fire on a guy that they actually know.
 That was my question.
 My next thoughts were, “What is the government doing to help give people hope?” and “What can I do to help folk make stronger choices?”